harmony-one/h/progress/alaina-furstenberg.md

+2024-11-21 Thu: Beginning of the November newsletter.

+2024-11-20 Wed: Downloaded the Elon x Tucker Carlson interview, converted to mp3, and ran through Deepgram to obtain a timestamped transcription.
+Found Descript works better for time stamped transcriptions (every 1s).
+Continued editing Elon shorts in Descript.
+Discord Promotion for Pear AI + Twitter promotion on [Kings and Quests]() and [elonxai]().

+2024-11-19 Tue: Sync with Theo, Li, Aaron, and Frank on action items for pump.fun's release.
+Action items include preparing for testing starting next week.
+[Twitter promotion](https://x.com/harmonyprotocol/status/1858998298604171273) on Pear AI.
+Worked with Rika in Terminal to download Elon's twitter broadcast and in Descript to obtain the transcript/video shorts.

+2024-11-18 Mon: Official [announcement](https://x.com/harmonyprotocol/status/1858673655435456666) for the elected Year 2 RMC Committee.
+[Tweet](https://x.com/harmonyprotocol/status/1858658738150031758) promoting elonxai.
+Reviewed updates to Pump One.

+---

+2024-11-17 Sun: Sharing of /luma in ONE Bot Love.

 2024-11-16 Sat: [Tweet](https://x.com/harmonyprotocol/status/1857852979195301940) of the Harmony community section

 2024-11-15 Fri: Updating the [Harmony community section](https://www.notion.so/harmonyone/Harmony-ONE-211747cea4e240248d941496ee203be8?pvs=4#48bdedabbb904005a4949a4c92b107cd).
 Purchased premium Descript to edit Elon Musk shorts.
 Continued testing different platforms to download Twitter broadcast.
 [Tweet](https://x.com/harmonyprotocol/status/1857473128215228788) reminding community of RMC Elections.